quietsy/advanced-configurations/docs/index.md

 ## Geoblock
 Geoblock reduces the attack surface of SWAG by restricting access based on countries.

-Enable geoblock by uncommenting the Geoip2 config line in nginx.conf:
+Enable geoblock by uncommenting the Geoip2 config line in `nginx.conf`:
 ```
 include /config/nginx/geoip2.conf;
 ```